Lightning-AI/pytorch-lightning/docs/source/new-project.rst

 - Lightning is for professional AI researchers/production teams.
 - Lightning is organized PyTorch.
 It is not an abstraction.
+- You STILL keep pure PyTorch.
+- You DON't lose any flexibility.
+- You can get rid of all of your boilerplate.
+- You make your code generalizable to any hardware.
+- Your code is now readable and easier to reproduce (ie: you help with the reproducibility crisis).
+- Your LightningModule is still just a pure PyTorch module.

 Lightning is for you if
 ^^^^^^^^^^^^^^^^^^^^^^^